di-sukharev/opencommit/README.md

 #### Example

-To switch to using th`'@commitlint` prompt module, run:
+To switch to using the `'@commitlint` prompt module, run:

 ```sh
 oco config set OCO_PROMPT_MODULE=@commitlint